welpo/tabi/content/blog/mastering-tabi-settings/index.md

 iine_icon = "thumbs_up"  # Options: "heart", "thumbs_up", "upvote", or any emoji
 ```

-For multilingual sites, you can unify like counts across language versions of the same content (config-only setting):
+For multilingual sites, you can unify like counts across language versions of the same content (config-only setting; true by default):

 ```toml
 [extra]